vadimzharov/k8s-cilium-cluster-mesh/README.md

 kube-system   kube-scheduler-k8s-lab-02.mypc.loc            1/1     Running   0          30m     192.168.124.20   k8s-lab-02.mypc.loc   <none>           <none>
 ```

-Now I have two K8S clusters with Cilium CNI configured, these clusters have unique POD and Service CIDRs, and nodes can reach each other by IP.
+Now I have two Kubernetes clusters with Cilium CNI configured, these clusters have unique POD and Service CIDRs, and nodes can reach each other by IP.
 Also, the playbook created two records in `/etc/hosts` file on my local machine, so both nodes are available as `k8s-lab-01.mypc.loc` and `k8s-lab-02.mypc.loc` - I can expose ClusterMesh API on these nodes and use these hostnames in Cluster Mesh API server configuration.

 #### Configuring Cilium CNI Cluster Mesh using Helm